laura-arch/walkies-client/README.md

 }
 ```

-The utilisation of Mongoose made it simple for us to write the logic for our API and what we require it to do it.
+The utilisation of Mongoose made it more simple for us to write the logic for our API and what we require it to do.
 The built in CRUD related methods, for example:

 ```
 router.route("/dogs")